m5stack/aws-iot-kit-tutorials/workshop/content/Intro to Alexa For IoT/Building and Testing AFI/_index.en.md

 Similarly, you can try to control the range of the brightness by one of the following:

 * By voice - say _Alexa, set brightness on the light to 80_ - if successful, Alexa may respond with "OK" or some other confirmation response.
-* Via the Alexa app - adjust the slider of brightness.
+* Via the Alexa app - adjust the brightness slider.

-Through either option, you should see a message like the following in the serial monitor:
+With either option, you should see a message like the following in the serial monitor:
 ```bash
 [app_smart_home]: *************** Light's Brightness changed to 60 ***************
 ```